opentok/opentok-react-native/README.md

 1. In your terminal, change into your project directory.

-2. **For React Native versions prior to 0.60**:

-   - Run `react-native link @vonage/client-sdk-video-react-native`

-   This step is not necessary in React Native version 0.60 and later.

-3. Run `bundle install`.
+2. Run `bundle install`.

-4. Make sure the following in your app's gradle `compileSdkVersion`, `buildToolsVersion`, `minSdkVersion`, and `targetSdkVersion` are greater than or equal to versions specified in the Vonage Video React library.
+3. Make sure the following in your app's gradle `compileSdkVersion`, `buildToolsVersion`, `minSdkVersion`, and `targetSdkVersion` are greater than or equal to versions specified in the Vonage Video React library.

-5. The SDK automatically adds Android permissions it requires.
+4. The SDK automatically adds Android permissions it requires.
 You do not need to add these to your app manifest.
 However, certain permissions require you to prompt the user.
 See the [full list of required permissions](https://developer.vonage.com/en/video/client-sdks/android/overview#permissions) in the Vonage Video API Android SDK documentation.

-6. In the MainApplication.kt file for your app, register the OpenTok OpentokReactNativePackage, OTRNPublisherPackage, and OTRNSubscriberPackage packages.
+5. In the MainApplication.kt file for your app, register the OpenTok OpentokReactNativePackage, OTRNPublisherPackage, and OTRNSubscriberPackage packages.
 Do this by modifying the MainApplication file by adding these to the list of packages returned by the `getPackages()` function:
-6. In the MainActivity.kt file for you app, register the OpentokReactNativePackage, OTPublisherViewNativePackage, and OTSubscriberViewNativePackage packages.
-Do this by modifying the MainApplication file by adding these to the list of packages returned by the `getPackages()` function

     ```
     import com.opentokreactnative.OTRNPublisherPackage